The Basic HubPages Rules - What You Really Need to Know

-- There's a maximum of one Amazon product (including books) per 300 words of text (so, a 600 word Hub can have 2 products).
+- There's a maximum of one Amazon item per 300 words of text (so, a 600 word Hub can have 2 products, 900 words can have 3 products, etc).
 In reality, you'll use less than that, because of the next two rules:

 - Products MUST be directly related to the TITLE of your Hub.
 If they're even slightly off-topic, your Hub may be unpublished.
-For instance, a sewing machine on a Hub about sewing a quilt is not sufficiently related, unless you need a specific machine for sewing quilts.
-Likewise, if you have a Hub about George Washington and you add a paragraph about Abraham Lincoln, you can't add a book about Lincoln.
+For instance, a sewing machine on a Hub about sewing a quilt is not sufficiently related, unless you need a special machine for sewing quilts.
+Likewise, if you have a Hub about George Washington, you can't add a book about Lincoln, even if you've written a section on Lincoln.
 The product must relate to your main topic, not to a sentence or even a paragraph.

 - You can have only TWO links to the same domain in a Hub.
 If you have more, you'll get a warning that the Hub is "overly promotional" and it will be unpublished!